 Concerns that do not meet the harm threshold are called low level concerns.
 Examples of these could be using inappropriate language with pupils, being over-friendly, showing favouritism, etc. Low level concerns should still be reported to the DSL or one of the Deputies in order to encourage an open and transparent culture; enabling the school to identify concerning, problematic or inappropriate behaviour early, to minimise the risk of abuse and to ensure that adults working at the school are clear about professional boundaries and how to act within those boundaries.
-Staff should be able to share low-level concerns confidentially.
-The headteacher will make decisions regarding all low level concerns, though they may wish to collaborate with the DSL on this.
+Staff should be able to share low-level concerns, though they may wish to collaborate with the DSL on this.